AllanLitLam/fake-news-vs-hard-content/README.md

 Documents were trimmed to terms appearing in ≥20% of texts.
 This reduced noise and surfaced common language patterns.

 **Findings:**
-- **Fake news** often used words like _“health,” “product,” “store”_, suggesting a focus on soft or sensational themes.
+- **Fake news** used words like _“health,” “product,” “store”_, suggesting a focus on soft or sensational themes.
 - **Hard content** featured terms like _“address,” “book,” “safe”_, indicating newsletter formatting or administrative tone.
 - Some overlap (e.g., _“state,” “world”_) points to blurred boundaries between types.